NASA insignia: Usage regulation

+The "meatball" and "worm" decorating SpaceX Crew-2's launch vehicle.

 The red color used for the logotype is Pantone 179; HEX #E03C31.

 Popularity

-The NASA logos have been popular insignias and have been used widely in popular culture, most notably in Star Trek as an inspiration for its symbols, and particularly as an icon in American culture, representing the United States and its capabilities in space.
+The NASA logos are popular insignias and have been used widely in American culture, as well as representing the United States and its capabilities in space.
 Especially since 2017, NASA insignia have become popular fashion elements, after the fashion company Coach received permission for using the then-retired "worm" logo on a line of purses and clothing.
 After that, additional companies have used the "worm" logo in their designs, and NASA has reintroduced its official use.
+Star Trek cited NASA as an inspiration for its symbols.